ausyen20/mirai-botnet/README.md

 - Host 5 Different Virtual Machines (VMs), 4 in Ubuntu 22.04 and 1 in Kali Linux (latest version is fine)
 - Configure all with "Internal Network" named "inet", with optional "NAT" to install updates

+1. VM1 - C&C & MySQL Servers
+2. VM2 - DNS server
+3. Bot - Infected with Mirai program
+4. Vulnerable Machine - Target to attack/infect
+5. Kali Linx - For monitoring the network traffic

+The experiment is based VM

-## Topology:
+## Requirements

-Requirements (Before building and running this code, ensure you have the following installed on VM2 (except from Kali):
+(Before building and running this code, ensure you have the following installed on VM2):
 1. Use "sudo apt install ....":
 - gcc - GNU Compiler Collection
 - golang - Go programming language